 So why do we need to deal with this issue now?
 There are several answers.
 Firstly, after several decades of dominance by various flavours of TCP and UDP (plus limited deployment of SCTP [RFC4960]), transport protocols are undergoing significant changes.
-Recent standards allow for parallel usage of multiple paths (MPTCP [RFC6824] and CMT-SCTP [I-D.tuexen-tsvwq-sctp-multipath]) while other standards allow for scavenger-type traffic LEDBAT [RFC6817].
-What sets these apart from e.g. DCCP [RFC4340] is that they have already seen deployment in the wild -- one of the Internet's most popular applications, BitTorrent, uses LEDBAT and MPTCP is already seeing deployment in major operating systems [Bonaventure-Blog].
+Recent standards allow for parallel usage of multiple paths (MPTCP [RFC6824] and CMT-SCTP [I-D.tuexen-tsvwg-sctp-multipath]) while other standards allow for scavenger-type traffic (LEDBAT [RFC6817]).
+What sets these apart from e.q.
+DCCP [RFC4340] is that they have already seen deployment in the wild -- one of the Internet's most popular applications, BitTorrent, uses LEDBAT and MPTCP is already seeing deployment in major operating systems [Bonaventure-Blog].
 Meanwhile there is a trend towards tunnelling transports inside UDP -- SCTP over DTLS over UDP is now being shipped with a popular browser in order to support WebRTC [RFC6951][I-D.ietf-tsvwg-sctp-dtls-encaps] while RTMFP [I-D.thornburgh-adobe-rtmfp] and QUIC [QUIC] are recent examples of transport protocols that are implemented over UDP in user space.
 In a similar vane, Minion [I-D.iyengar-minion-protocol] is a proposal to realise some SCTP-like services with a downwardscompatible extension to TCP.

 All of a sudden, application developers are faced with a heterogeneous, complex set of protocols to choose from.
 Every protocol has its pro's and con's, but often the reasons for making a particular choice depend not on the application's preferences but on the environment (e.g., the choice of Minion vs. SCTP would depend on whether SCTP could successfully be used on a given network path).
-Choosing a protocol that isn't quaranteed to work requires implementing a fall-back method to e.g. TCP, and making the best possible choice at all times may require sophisticated network measurement techniques.
-The process could be improved by using a cache to learn which protocols previously worked on a path, but this wouldn't always work in a cloud environment where virtual machines can and do migrate between physical nodes.